hermanbanken/TI3700/literatuurlijst/abstract_scalability_qos.md

 * **Good** Working prototype, clear formula for reasource consumption
 * **Bad** Focuses on memory/CPU, ignores other metrics.
 * **Future work** Additional metrics / application specific metrics.

+### 4. (2012) - Walraven, S.; Monheim, T.; Truyen, E.; Joosen, W. - Towards performance isolation in multi-tenant SaaS applications

+The authors describe a middleware system for performance isolation.

+This system, trough monitoring requests per tenant, puts tenants into seperate categories.
+Examples can be 'Agressive', 'Normal', and 'Passive'.
+Based on the group the tenant belongs to at the time of the request his/her request can get a higher or lower priority.
+Trough this system performance isolation per tenant can be achieved even in a clustered approach, where all tenants requests can be serviced by any server in the cluster.

+* **Good** Working prototype, promising result, clear explanation of VM level isolation VS tenant isolation.
+* **Bad** Tested with only one 'aggressive tenant', no support for multiple SLA's yet.
+* **Future work** Additional metrics / application specific balancing algorithms.
+Multiple aggressive tenants.

+### 5. (2013) - Krebs, R.; Momm, C.; Kounev, S. - Metrics and techniques for quantifying performance isolation in cloud environments

+In this paper the authors define several metrics to measure tenant seperation.
+Primarily based on comparing the effect of changes in 'Abiding workload' (workload from non disruptive tenants) and 'Disruptive workload'(workload from disruptive tenants) on QoS (Response time).

+Various isolation techniques are discussed: Introducing an artificial delay fro disruptive users, Simple round-robing queueing, Seperate thread pools per tenant, and finally maintaning a whitelist and blacklist queue, requests from disruptive tenants get placed on the blacklist queue and are only serviced if the whitelist queue is empty.

+These four approaches are compared based on the previously defined metrics.
+With Round-robin and blacklisting emerging as winners.

+* **Good** Clear description of metrics, large related works section.
+* **Bad** Isolation methods not completely fair.
+* **Future works** More fair metrics / isolation algorithms.

+### 6. (2008) - Zhi Hu Wang; Chang Jie Guo ; Bo Gao ; Wei Sun ; Zhen Zhang ; Wen Hao An - A Study and Performance Evaluation of the Multi-Tenant Data Tier Design Patterns for Service Oriented Computing

+In this paper the performance of various data tier scaling, customization and seperation patterns for multi-tenant applications are discussed.

+The performance of "Dedicated DB", "Dedicated schema" and "Shared schema" (w/ index, w/ Clustered index and w/ Multiple Dimensions Clustering ) are compared.

+* **Good** Nice overview of seperation techniques.
+* **Bad** No real new info taking into account other papers read.
+* **Future works** Tenant aware RDBMS,